solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ![The picture shows the initial Azure service list.]

-Azure runs on a common framework of backend resource services and every action you take on the Azure Portal translates into a backend set of APIs developed by the respective engineering team to read, create, modify, or delete resources.
+Azure runs on a common framework of backend resource services and every action you take on the Azure portal translates into a backend set of APIs developed by the respective engineering team to read, create, modify, or delete resources.

+#### Azure Marketplace

+[Azure Marketplace][17] is an online store that contains thousands of IT software applications and services built by industry-leading technology companies.
+In Azure Marketplace you can find, try, buy, and deploy the software and services you need to build new solutions and manage your cloud infrastructure.
+The catalog includes solutions for different industries and technical areas, free trials, and also consulting services from Microsoft partners.

+![The picture shows an example of a Azure Marketplace search results.]

+#### Evolving

-Moving your workload to Azure lifts some of the administrative burdens, but not all, even though you don't have to worry about the data center, you are still responsible for how you have configured those services and the access your teams have to those resources.
+Moving your workload to Azure lifts some of the administrative burdens, but not all.
+Even though you don't have to worry about the data center, you are still responsible for how you have configured those services and the access your teams have to those resources.